INVIGORATE: Interactive Visual Grounding and Grasping in Clutter: Overview

 The trained NN models are powerful and allow for unrestricted object categories and language expressions, subject to the training datasets.
-However, the outputs of \onet, \rnet, and \gnet are all noisy, because of sensor noise, visual occlusions, and ambiguity in human languages.
-To achieve robust robot performance despite these uncertainties, we build a POMDP model that integrates the learned NN modules. \invigorate maintains a \textit{belief}, \ie, a distribution over the underlying state, which consists of the target object, the other objects, and their blocking relationships.
-It treats the NN outputs as noisy \textit{observations} on the state.
-At each step, \invigorate updates the belief with new observations and actions, through Bayesian filtering.
-The belief summarizes the history of observations and actions; it quantifies the uncertainties probabilistically and provides the basis for principled decision-making.
-Given a belief, \invigorate performs POMDP planning through look-ahead search to choose the best action. \invigorate models two types of actions: ask a disambiguation question or grasp an object.
-If the uncertainty on the target object is high according to the belief, then \invigorate invokes \cnet to generate a question to gather additional information.
-If the uncertainty is low, \invigorate grasps either the target object directly or an obstructing object according to the estimated object blocking relationships.
+However, the outputs of \onet, \rnet, and \gnet are all noisy, because of sensor noise, visual occlusion, and ambiguity in human languages.
+To achieve robust robot performance under these uncertainties, we build a POMDP model that integrates the learned NN modules. \invigorate maintains a \textit{belief}, \ie, a probability distribution over the underlying state. \invigorate uses a factored, object-centric state representation that consists of the target object, the other objects, and their blocking relationships.
+It treats the NN outputs as \textit{noisy observations} on the objects and their relationships, in order to account for the NN prediction errors.
+At each step, \invigorate updates the belief with new observations and actions, through Bayesian filtering (\figref{fig:overview}, middle).
+The belief summarizes the history of observations and actions; it quantifies the uncertainties probabilistically and provides the basis for a principled approach to robust robot decision making.

+Given a belief, \invigorate performs approximate POMDP planning through look-ahead search to choose the best action (\figref{fig:overview}, top). \invigorate models two types of actions: ask a disambiguation question or grasp a target object.
+Intuitively, if the belief over the target object has high uncertainty, \invigorate \bluetxt{may ask a disambiguation question} to gain additional information. \bluetxt{Further, it selects the question carefully by predicting possible human interpretations, thus avoiding uninformative questions and enabling natural human interaction.} If the belief has low uncertainty, \invigorate grasps either the target object directly or an obstructing object according to the estimated object blocking relationships.
 By reasoning about the belief, POMDP planning enables \invigorate to choose a near-optimal sequence of actions.